noxdafox/vminspect/README.rst

 Highlighted the executable dropping location and two libraries (32 and 64 bit versions) disguised as Desktop.ini files as well as the deletion of Windows Defender related files.

+On the Windows Registry is visible how the malware ensures its execution at machine's startup.

 ::

-   python inspect.py compare --identify windows7.qcow2 windows7zeroaccess.qcow2
+   python inspect.py compare --identify --registry windows7.qcow2 windows7zeroaccess.qcow2

    {
      "created_files": [